2014 Waterford City and County Council election

-An election to Waterford City and County Council took place on 23 May 2014 as part of that year's Irish local elections.
-32 councillors were elected from five local electoral areas by on the system of proportional representation by means of the single transferable vote (PR-STV) for a five-year term of office.
-This was a new local authority formed by a merger from the abolished Waterford City Council and Waterford County Councils.
-In addition, the town councils of Dungarvan, Lismore and Tramore were also abolished.
+An election to all 32 seats on Waterford City and County Council took place on 23 May 2014 as part of the 2014 Irish local elections.
+The City and County of Waterford was divided into five local electoral areas (LEAs) to elect councillors for a five-year term of office on the system of proportional representation by means of the single transferable vote (PR-STV).
+This was a new local authority formed as a successor to both Waterford City Council (15 seats at the 2009 election) and Waterford County Council (23 seats at the 2009 election).
+The town councils of Dungarvan, Lismore and Tramore were also abolished.

-Although it was behind Fine Gael in terms of first preference vote share, Fianna Fáil emerged as the joint largest party on the council after the elections winning 8 seats in all.
-The party secured 3 seats in Comeragh, 2 in Dungarvan-Lismore and 1 in each of the Waterford city LEAs where the party had been traditionally weak after 2004 and 2009.
+Although it was behind Fine Gael in first preference vote share, Fianna Fáil emerged as the joint largest party on the council after the elections winning 8 seats in all.
+The party secured 3 seats in Comeragh, 2 in Dungarvan–Lismore and 1 in each of the Waterford city LEAs where the party had been traditionally weak after 2004 and 2009.
 Fine Gael's best result was in Dungarvan-Lismore where the party returned 3 seats.
 As the results indicate several of the party's sitting councillors lost their seats across the City and County.
-It was also a very poor election for Labour who were reduced to just 1 seat on the new Council and no City representation.
+It was also a poor election for Labour who were reduced to just 1 seat on the new council and no city representation.
 The Workers' Party lost its sole seat; the first time since 1974 where it had no representation in Waterford local politics.
 Sinn Féin had a very successful election increasing their numbers to 6 across the City and County and winning a seat in each LEA.
 Independents secured the remaining 9 seats.